pmem/pmdk/CONTRIBUTING.md

 Bugs for the PMDK project are tracked in our
 [GitHub Issues Database](https://github.com/pmem/issues/issues).

-When creating a bug report issue, please provide the following information:
+When reporting new bug, please use `New issue` button, pick proper template, follow its instructions and provide as much information as possible, especially product version:

 #### PMDK version